debiki/talkyard-prod-one/README.md

 ### Copy backups elsewhere

-You should copy the backups to a safety backup server, regularly.
-Otherwise, if your main server suddenly disappears, or someone breaks into it and ransomware-encrypts everything — then you'd lose all your data.
+You should copy the backups to a safety off-site backup server, regularly.
+Otherwise, if your main server suddenly disappears, or someone breaks into it and ransomware-encrypts everything — you'd lose all data.

+There's also a script you can copy-paste to that off-site backup server, and run daily via Cron, to get notified via email if backups stop working.

 See [docs/copy-backups-elsewhere.md](./docs/copy-backups-elsewhere.md).